USS LCI(L)-1091: Post-service and museum

 LSIL-1091 was sold for commercial use, renamed Bering Sea and operated as a cannery ship for salmon on the Yukon River in Alaska from 1961 until 1985.
 In 1988 she was purchased by LCI veteran Dr. Ralph Davis of McKinleyville, California and renamed Ten-Ninety-One.
 He moved her to Eureka, California, where she fished for albacore from 1995 until 2003.

 LCI(L)-1091 had been in continuous use for most of her 65-year life and remains in near original condition.
 In 2005, she was donated by Davis to be a museum ship for the Humboldt Bay Naval Sea/Air Museum at Eureka, and opened to the public during restoration.
 The Humboldt Amateur Radio Club often ran a Special Event Amateur Radio station out of the original radio room.
-Subsequently little restoration work was undertaken and the ship was moved to different berths.
+Subsequently, little restoration work was undertaken and the ship was moved to different berths.

 By 2016 Ten-Ninety-One was in poor condition and would have become a serious liability if allowed to sink in Humboldt Bay; consequently it was decided to put her ashore where the risks would be lower, and where restoration could be progressed more easily.
-It currently resides at the site of a planned Timber Heritage Museum to be located near the Samoa Cookhouse historic restaurant in the town of Samoa, California.
+It currently resides on the beach near the town of Samoa, California.